gacor84/ANOVA/anova.md

 ## [1] 11.68519
 ```

 Since we assume homogeneity of variances, it is also an estimator of the population variance, whether the population means are equal or not.
+This estimator is also called the *pooled variance* because it is calculated across all the treatments.

 The total variance is the total mean square, and it is equal to the variance of all the observations with respect to the overall mean: